Home

 In a transsexual woman the surgical removal of the testes either during sex re-assignment surgery or by a bilateral orchidectomy (castration) is highly desirable because of the virilizing effects of the testosterone they produce.
 Without the testes present, not only can smaller doses of female hormones can be administered but unopposed by testosterone this will often have a greater feminising effect on the body than before.

-Rimal Ali Shah is a transwoman of modest height (5ft 7, 170 cm) and weight (120lbs, 54kg).
-She takes hormones but claims to have had no surgery.
+Rimal Ali Shah is a transwoman of modest height (5ft 7, 170 cm) and weight (120lbs, 54kg.
+She claims that her very feminine and well endowed appearance is soley from hormones, and that she has had no surgery.
 (Pakistan)

 Puberty